 Charlene Wallace, course leader

-Charlene is passionate about a student-focused course and wants to inspire radiography students to reach their full potential and to put the patient at the forefront of all that they do as radiographers.
+Charlene is passionate about an apprentice-focused course and wants to inspire radiography apprentices to reach their own unique potential.

 View Charlene's full academic profile.